whitneyburton/portfolios/students/1701-front/justyna_winiarska_field/justynafield-m3.markdown

 #### Feedback for Travis:
 What I really admire about Travis is his very strong perseverance in working through the project and making sure that none of the iterations stays incomplete.
 Travis was a huge support for me when I felt stressed and overwhelmed by the project.
 He maintained a cool head throughout the entire time, and was really good about keeping us on track.
 Travis is always available and eager to work.
 I enjoyed working together with Travis.

-#### Feedback for Kelly:
-It was a great experience working with Kelly.
-She is very easy to work with.
-We had good communication.
-I particularly enjoyed working together on routing and how we discussed different ways to approach it, it was a good give and take.
-I would be happy to work with Kelly again.

 ### Playing a Part